LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IT_System_Attack_Case_Study/Kypo_on_OpenStack_Deployment/Kypo_on_OpenStack_Deployment.md

 ### KYPO-CRP Technology Overview

-The KYPO CRP is entirely based on state-of-the-art approaches such as containers, infrastructures as code, microservices, and open-source software, including cloud provider technology - OpenStack.
+The KYPO-CRP is entirely based on state-of-the-art approaches such as containers, infrastructures as code, microservices, and open-source software, including cloud provider technology - OpenStack.
 The system structure is shown below:

 ![](img/s_04.png)

+` Figure-01: KYPO_CRP system workflow diagram, version v_0.1.3 (2025)`

 KYPO CRP uses the same open approach for the content as for its architecture to encourage creating a community of trainers and supporting the sharing of training building blocks.
 For that reason, virtual machines, networks, and trainings are entirely defined in human-readable data-serialization languages JSON and YAML or use open-source software Packer to build virtual machines and Ansible for describing machine content.

-The Kypo control node is running a K8s cluster with different pods.
-In the node "default-kubernetes-cluster" you can get their state as shown blow:
+The KYPO control node is running a K8s cluster with different pods.
+In the OpenStack node "default-kubernetes-cluster" you can get their state as shown blow:

 ```bash
 ubuntu@default-kubernetes-cluster:~$ kubectl get pods